LaMonte Wade Jr Player Props: Giants vs. Dodgers

 LaMonte Wade Jr At The Plate

+- Wade leads San Francisco with an OBP of .410 this season while batting .272 with 45 walks and 34 runs scored.

-- Among qualifying hitters in baseball, his batting average ranks 47th, his on-base percentage ranks second, and he is 57th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 55th in batting average, third in on-base percentage, and 59th in slugging.

-- In 60.7% of his 61 games this season, Wade has picked up at least one hit.
-He's also had 16 multi-hit games.

-- In 17 games this season (27.9%), Wade has picked up an RBI, and in three of those games (4.9%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 27.4% of his games this season, Wade has had at least one RBI.
+He's picked up more than one in 4.8% and driven in three or more of his team's runs in one contest.

+- He has scored in 28 of 62 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.